 Compensation Packages are Lacking

-- Career Advancement Opportunities – Providing a good offering of career opportunities is seen as one way employers can attract top talent.
+• Career Advancement Opportunities – Providing a good offering of career opportunities is seen as one way employers can attract top talent.
 Most workers enjoy the job security afforded to them through the means of full-time employment.
 However, if their current work environment is static this may force them to look elsewhere.
 Employers should be flaunting career advancement potential from the get-go.
 This will ensure their talent pipelines stay full, employee turnover is kept low, and proprietary knowledge remains in-house.

-- A Culture of Learning – Information Technology evolves at a dizzying pace and if IT workers don’t keep abreast of what’s going on, they’ll be left behind.
+• A Culture of Learning – Information Technology evolves at a dizzying pace and if IT workers don’t keep abreast of what’s going on, they’ll be left behind.
 That’s why employers should be offering training and educational opportunities to internal staff on existing as well as new and emerging technologies.
-This keeps your staff up to date on all the latest technologies and trends, while also improving your organization’s curb appeal to job seekers.
+This keeps your staff up-to-date on all the latest technologies and trends, while also improving your organization’s curb appeal to job seekers.

 When you have a job opening, it’s only natural to want to hire the best and the brightest.
 However, more often than not, we find this strategy to be too closely tied to unrealistic expectations.
 For example, if a hiring manager is looking for a Java Developer with .NET development skills, they’re going to be looking for a while.
 While these candidates may exist, they don’t grow on trees.